Keshkrish/IPL-Score-Predictor/README.md

 Web app to predict ipl scores

-Uses a model trained using ridge regression(see resources for training script and dataset) to predict the scores
+Uses a model trained using ridge regression to predict the scores

 Streamlit and Heroku used to deploy the app